It is an increase in the size of individual cells.

 As a result of the increase in the number of cellular organelles, microfilaments, microtubules, and other specialized structures necessary to meet the increased metabolic demand of the cell.

-Hypertrophy, if it is global (that is, it involves all or most of the organelles in a cell), can be difficult to quantify at the ultrastructural and histological level without specialized morphometric techniques, but it is nevertheless generally evident.
+Hypertrophy, if it is global (that is, it involves all or most organelles in a cell), can be difficult to quantify at the ultrastructural and histological level without specialized morphometric techniques, but it is nevertheless generally evident.

 Cell enlargement, however, can also occur with an increase in the number of a particular type of organelle.